MechanicalSmile/discord_auth_service/README.md

 git clone <repository-url>
 cd <repository-directory>
 ```
-#### Create a .env file in the root of the project and set the required environment variables.
+#### Create a '.env' file in the root of the project and set the required environment variables.

 #### Install dependencies:
 ```